MartinMeyer1/doc-iessb/docs/technical/modbus.md

 ### Parameters

-1. **Unit Address:** Each slave (device) on the Modbus RTU network is identified by a unique address, usually a number between 1 and 247.
+1. **Unit ID:** Each slave (device) on the Modbus RTU network is identified by a unique address, usually a number between 1 and 247.

 2. **Baud Rate:** The data transmission speed between the master and slave must be configured to ensure synchronization.
 The speed is measured in bauds (bits per second).